“Stocks go up” isn’t the only way to get ahead in the market, which is fortunate, because stocks don’t always go up.

-And you can buy diversified bundles of these stocks through dividend exchange-traded funds (ETFs).
+Importantly, you don’t necessarily have to pick individual winners—you can buy diversified bundles of these stocks via dividend exchange-traded funds (ETFs).

-Today, I’m going to help you dive into the best dividend ETFs for 2025.
-I’ll give you a quick primer on dividend stocks, discuss why you might want to buy dividend funds to get exposure to these stocks, and list what I believe are some of the best dividend ETFs you can buy for the coming year.
+Today, I’m going to help you dive into some of the best dividend ETFs you can buy.
+I’ll give you a quick primer on dividend stocks, discuss why you might want to buy dividend funds to get exposure to these stocks, and list what I believe are some of the best dividend ETFs you can own right now.

 Featured Financial Products